WHO chief concedes ‘slow’ response to Congo sex abuse claims

 LONDON (AP) — The head of the World Health Organization acknowledged the U.N. health agency’s response to sexual abuse allegations involving employees who worked in Congo during an Ebola outbreak was “slow,” following an Associated Press investigation that found senior WHO management knew of multiple cases of misconduct.

-As WHO’s highest decision-making body meets this week, countries were tackling subjects like how to reform the U.N. health agency’s emergencies program after its missteps in responding to the coronavirus pandemic.
-The World Health Assembly hasn’t devoted a specific agenda item to the alleged misconduct in Congo, but a roundtable talk on preventing “sexual exploitation and abuse” is scheduled for Friday.
+As the WHO’s highest decision-making body meets this week, countries were tackling subjects like how to reform the U.N. health agency’s emergencies program after its missteps in responding to the coronavirus pandemic.
+At its week-long meeting of countries, the WHO held a roundtable talk on preventing sexual abuse on Friday.

+“In many ways, we’re all to blame for what happens in these situations,” said Dr. Michael Ryan, the WHO’s emergencies chief.

-Diplomats, however, have already pressed WHO Director-General Tedros Adhanom Ghebreyesus on the issue behind closed-doors.
+Diplomats have already pressed WHO Director-General Tedros Adhanom Ghebreyesus on the issue behind closed-doors.
 At least six countries raised concerns last week about how the agency was handling sexual abuse and exploitation, citing recent press reports.
 Tedros tried to allay their worries.

-“I can understand the frustration,” he told a committee meeting of WHO’s Executive Board on May 19.
+“I can understand the frustration,” he told a committee meeting of the WHO’s Executive Board on May 19.
 According to a recording of the meeting obtained by the AP, the director-general said it took time to deal with security problems in Congo, to install a commission to investigate sex abuse claims and to get the group up and running.

-WHO’s press office declined to comment on Tedros’ description of a slow response but said the commission was “committed to conducting a comprehensive investigation into all recent allegations, including those relating to management actions.”
-The group’s co-chairs were asked to sign a confidentiality agreement with WHO.
+The WHO’s press office declined to comment on Tedros’ description of a slow response but said the commission was “committed to conducting a comprehensive investigation into all recent allegations, including those relating to management actions.”
+The group’s co-chairs were asked to sign a confidentiality agreement with the WHO.

-The panel commissioned by WHO does not include any law enforcement agencies to investigate if any of the reported sexual exploitation was criminal and its reports will be submitted only to WHO.
+The panel commissioned by the WHO does not include any law enforcement agencies to investigate if any of the reported sexual exploitation was criminal and its reports will be submitted only to the WHO.

-Tedros created the panel in October, after news reports surfaced about sex abuse during WHO’s efforts to contain the Ebola epidemic in Congo from 2018 to 2020.
+Tedros created the panel in October, after news reports surfaced about sex abuse during the WHO’s efforts to contain the Ebola epidemic in Congo from 2018 to 2020.
 At the time, Tedros said he was “outraged” and would move quickly to punish those responsible.

 But more than seven months later, the panel has yet to publicly release any details about its work or findings.
 The commission began its work in Congo on May 3 and expects to publish a report at the end of August, the group said.

-Many countries said they expected more action, citing the AP’s recent story.
+Many countries said they expected more action, alluding to the AP’s recent story.
+Nearly 50 countries issued a joint statement Friday expressing their “deep concerns” about the WHO’s handling of sexual abuse.

-“We have discussed the allegations in meetings with WHO leadership,” said Dag-Inge Ulstein, Norway’s foreign minister, in an email.
-“We have reiterated the imperative need to handle such allegations swiftly and thoroughly.”
+“We expressed alarm at the suggestions in the media that WHO management knew of reported cases of sexual exploitation and abuse, and sexual harassment and had failed to report them, as required by U.N. and WHO protocol, as well as at allegations that WHO staff acted to suppress the cases,” the joint statement said.

+The United States, addressing the assembly Friday, urged other countries to hold the WHO accountable for its management of sex abuse claims; Canada, Australia, Britain, New Zealand and Mexico were among the countries that signed the statement.

+Simon Manley, Britain’s ambassador to the U.N. in Geneva, called for the WHO to reconsider issues including whether the U.N.’s internal oversight office should be involved in probing sex abuse claims and to clearly explain what the process would be for sharing its investigation results with member countries.
+Manley said earlier reports “lacked detail” and should have been shared earlier.

+“We must from now on see much more transparency from the WHO,” he said.

-An AP investigation published earlier this month found members of WHO’s senior management were told of sexual abuse concerns in 2019 involving at least two doctors employed by the agency during the Ebola epidemic in Congo.
+An AP investigation published earlier this month found members of the WHO’s senior management were told of sexual abuse concerns in 2019 involving at least two doctors employed by the agency during the Ebola epidemic in Congo.

 The AP obtained a notarized contract showing two WHO staff members signed off on an agreement by Dr. Jean-Paul Ngandu to pay off a young woman he reportedly impregnated.
 Another doctor, Boubacar Diallo, bragged of his relationship with WHO chief Tedros and offered women jobs in exchange for sex, three women told the AP.